Oakland Water Quality at a Glance

 EBMUD complies with all federal and state regulations for lead and copper in drinking water:

-• Lead service lines: EBMUD has no known lead service lines in its service area, though homes built before 1986 may have lead solder or components in internal plumbing
+Lead service lines: EBMUD has no known lead service lines in its distribution network.
+However, homes built before 1986 may contain lead solder or components in internal plumbing

-• Corrosion control: The utility uses corrosion inhibitors and pH optimization to prevent leaching of lead and copper from plumbing systems
+Corrosion control: The utility uses corrosion inhibitors and pH optimisation to prevent leaching of lead and copper from plumbing systems

 Are there water restrictions in Oakland?

-EBMUD implements conservation measures based on water supply conditions, which can range from voluntary conservation to mandatory restrictions:
+EBMUD implements conservation measures based on water supply conditions, ranging from voluntary conservation to mandatory restrictions:

 Current Conservation Guidelines:

-• EBMUD encourages efficient water use year-round through its WaterSmart program
+• EBMUD encourages efficient water use year-round through its WaterSmart programme

 • Report water waste through EBMUD’s online form or by calling customer service